aurelia/aurelia/docs/user-docs/getting-started/components/local-templates.md

 {% endtab %}
 {% endtabs %}

-* It is theoretically possible to go to infinite level of nesting.
+* It is theoretically possible to go to an infinite level of nesting.
 That is the following example will work.
 However, whether such composition is helpful or not, depends on the use-case.
-Although it might provides a stronger cohesion, as the level of nesting grows, it might be difficult to work with.
+Although it might provide a stronger cohesion, as the level of nesting grows, it can be difficult to work with.
 It is up to you decide a reasonable tradeoff while using local templates.
 In this respect, a good thumb rule is to keep the local function analogy in mind.
 ```html
 <template as-custom-element="el-one">
   <template as-custom-element="one-two">